se.plan#

 Tip

-Using the pencil icon next to the indicator name, the user can customize the layer used by se.plan to compute its index.
-The editing popup panel is the same as the one presented in the previous section.
+Utilizing the pencil icon next to the indicator name, the user can customize the layer used by se.plan to compute its Index (the editing pop-up pane is the same as the one presented in the previous section).

 indicators custom